fw-oss/ansible-role-user-setup/README.md

 Any users with an UID between 1000-60000 that are not listed will be deleted.

+Additionally you can allow passwordless sudo with `user_setup_passwordless_sudo: true`
+Or enable insults on a misstyped sudo password with `user_setup_sudo_insults: true`

 ## Dependencies

 Only default modules are used.
 No dependencies.